T. D. Jakes: Career

 In 1982, at age 25, Jakes became the pastor of Greater Emanuel Temple of Faith, a storefront church in Smithers, West Virginia, with ten members.
-In 1988, he joined the denomination Higher Ground Always Abounding Assemblies founded by Bishop Sherman Watkins.
-In 1990, Jakes moved to South Charleston, West Virginia, and his congregation grew again, to 300 members.
-In 1993 he moved to Cross Lanes, West Virginia.
+In 1988, he joined the denomination Higher Ground Always Abounding Assemblies, a Oneness Pentecostal ministerial fellowship founded by Bishop Sherman Watkins.
+In 1990, Jakes moved back to South Charleston, West Virginia, and his congregation grew to 300 members.
+In 1993, he moved to Cross Lanes, West Virginia.

 In 1995, he founded "TDJ Enterprises" which publishes his books and produces his films.
 From 1995 to 1996, Jakes hosted "Get Ready," a weekly radio and television show with national distribution through syndication.
 In 1996, Jakes, founded The Potter's House in Dallas, Texas, a non-denominational church.
 Located on a 34-acre hilltop campus, the Potter's House features a 5,000-seat auditorium, as well as offices for employees and staff.

 In 2005, Jakes accompanied President George W. Bush on his visit to the areas devastated by Hurricane Katrina.
 On January 20, 2009, Jakes led the early morning prayer service for President Barack Obama at St. John's Church in Washington, D.C.

 In 2009, Jakes partnered with Phil McGraw, Jay McGraw, and CBS Television Distribution to launch a syndicated, secular talk show; however, due to economic issues within the syndicated television market, the program never premiered.

 In July 2015, Tegna, Inc. and Debmar-Mercury announced that a new secular talk show hosted by Jakes called T. D. Jakes would air a test run on Tegna stations in Atlanta, Cleveland, Dallas, and Minneapolis from August 17 to September 11, 2015.
 On May 10, 2016, Tegna announced that it would begin airing Jakes's show September 12 in over 50 markets across the country.
 On March 15, 2017, the talk show was cancelled due to poor ratings and low clearances.

 On April 27, 2025, Jakes announced that he was passing on the leadership of the Potter's House Church to his daughter and son-in-law, Sarah Jakes Roberts and Touré Roberts.